-Request a Free Legal Consultation With Our Pam Explosion Attorneys
+Request a Free Legal Consultation With Our Pam Cooking Spray Explosion Attorneys

-Exploding cans of Pam cooking spray can ruin people’s lives.
-At Rosenfeld Injury Lawyers, we are passionate about bringing negligent parties to justice for the good of the people.
-We want to help burn injury victims expose Conagra for its failure to warn consumers of known risks.
-We want to help prevent future accidents from befalling any other unsuspecting consumers.
+We want to help burn injury victims expose Conagra for its failure to warn consumers adequately of known risks.
+In addition, we want to help prevent future accidents from befalling any other unsuspecting consumers.

-If you believe you have a case against Conagra for a cooking spray can that caught fire, exploded, or shot flames, contact us.
 Our Chicago personal injury attorneys can review your case and offer legal counsel for free.
-Our no-obligation consultations can give you the information you need to move forward.
+In addition, our no-obligation consultations can give you the information you need to move forward.
 Let us help you through this difficult time.
-Call (888) 424-5757 to request your initial case review.
+Call us at (888) 424-5757 to request your initial case review.